Frank Mahony (public servant): Public service career

 In 1934, Mahony joined the Commonwealth Public Service, whilst also studying law part-time at the Sydney Law School, from which he graduated in 1940.
 He joined the Crown Solicitor's Office in 1941, interrupting his public service career in 1943 to serve for eighteen months in the Australian Army.
 After discharge from the army, he returned to the CSO where he was involved in several high-profile inquiries and commissions including the Royal Commission into the Petrov Affair, an inquiry into the crash of Ansett-ANA Flight 325, and the Royal Commission into the Melbourne–Voyager collision.
 In 1963, he became Deputy Crown Solicitor.

 In 1970, Mahony moved to Canberra to join the office of the federal Attorney-General.
 He was involved in the administration of legislation and law reform, and represented Australia on the delegation to negotiate improvements to the Geneva Convention on the treatment of prisoners of war.

-Following the dismissal of Peter Barbour as Director-General of Security by the Whitlam Government, Mahony was appointed as an interim replacement for Barbour for a brief five-month term until the appointment of Edward Woodward.
+Following the dismissal of Peter Barbour as Director-General of Security by the Whitlam government, Mahony was appointed as an interim replacement for Barbour for a brief five-month term until the appointment of Edward Woodward.

-From 1979, Mahony was the first President of the Repatriation Review Tribunal until it became the Veterans' Review Board in 1985.
+From 1979, Mahony was the first president of the Repatriation Review Tribunal until it became the Veterans' Review Board in 1985.

 Personal life

 Mahony married Moya Sexton in 1936.
-They had eight children—seven sons and one daughter, with one son predeceasing him.
-His wife Moya died in 1995.
+They had eight children—seven sons and one daughter.
+Moya died in 1995.